dsb-lab/pyjiyama/README.md

 ## Usage

-Examples of ussage on `examples` folder
+Examples of usage on `examples` folder